color-3207345_1920

 Join us as we explore the DRI professional landscape, where recognition and professional development converge.

-Panellists: Bill Ayres, Chris Woods, Emma Hogan, Andrew (Ed) Edmondson, Peter Hill, Simon Burbridge
+Panellists: Chris Woods, Emma Hogan, Andrew (Ed) Edmondson, Peter Hill, Simon Burbridge

 Networking/open table discussions